glennhenry/cs-notes/docs/internet-and-web/05-web-browser/web-browser.md

 #### DOM Creation

-HTML code is parsed to create [DOM (Document Object Model)](/internet-and-web/html-dom), this process is broken down into 3 steps :
+HTML code is parsed to create [DOM](/internet-and-web/html#html-dom), this process is broken down into 3 steps :

 - **Tokenization** : The browser breaks the HTML code into tokens, which are small units of the code that represent different elements, attributes, and text content.
 - **Lexing** : The browser converts the tokens into a series of nodes, which are the building blocks of the DOM.
 Each node corresponds to a different element, attribute, or piece of text content in the HTML code.